Explore Public Holidays in Vietnam and enjoy vibrant traditions, cultural experiences, and meaningful travel moments with Vietnamtour 247.

 Where to Go and What to Do on Vietnam Holidays 2024

-Ho Chi Minh City (Saigon): Experience the vibrant energy of Vietnam’s largest city.
-Visit historic landmarks like the War Remnants Museum and Notre Dame Cathedral, shop at bustling markets, and eat delicious Vietnamese food.
+- Ho Chi Minh City: Vietnam’s largest city buzzes with energy and contrasts.
+Visit iconic landmarks such as the War Remnants Museum and Notre Dame Cathedral, shop at lively markets, and savor diverse Vietnamese cuisine during public holidays in Vietnam.

 How to Travel In Vietnam on Public Holidays

-- Plan Ahead: Public holidays in Vietnam, such as Tet (Lunar New Year) and National Day, are popular occasions for domestic travel.
-Plan your plan, including accommodation, transport, and tour activities.
-Popular places may become fully booked rapidly, so make reservations as soon as possible.
+Plan Ahead: Major public holidays in Vietnam, such as Tet (Lunar New Year) and National Day, trigger a surge in domestic travel.
+To avoid last-minute stress, plan your itinerary carefully, including accommodation, transportation, and tour activities.
+Popular destinations tend to sell out quickly, so booking early is essential.

-- Use Alternative Transportation: Public transit, such as buses and trains, may be in higher demand over the holidays.
-To move around more easily, consider using other modes of transportation, such as private shuttles, taxis, or ride-hailing services like Grab.
-Renting a motorcycle or bicycle can also be a convenient way to explore cities and rural areas.
+Choose Alternative Transportation: During public holidays in Vietnam, buses and trains are often overcrowded and fully booked.
+To move around more comfortably, consider private shuttles, taxis, or ride-hailing services like Grab.
+In some areas, renting a motorcycle or bicycle can be a flexible and efficient way to explore both cities and countryside.

 Vietnam Tour 247: Providing Amazing Tours on Vietnam Public Holidays